UsithaDJay/RPAL_Interpreter/README.md

   <pre>cd src</pre>
   Now compile
   <pre>javac -d ../ rpal20.java</pre>
-  (Compiled class files will be created in root directory if there are no erros in java files)
+  (Compiled class files and packages will be created in root directory if there are no erros in java files)

   Then change directory to root directory
   <pre>cd ../ </pre>